 However, foreigners should be aware that they are visiting a developing country which has certain safety and security issues.
 The mere fact that you can allow yourself time off and afford a trip to a faraway country or to just leave your home country and now live nicely in Peru makes you - at least in the eye of the average population - extremely privileged and rich.

 So, the risk potential on various levels is surely higher in Peru than back in your home country on the sofa.

-Violent crimes against tourists and expats however are extremely rare and most are connected to shady businesses and the drug cartels.
-Other safety risks, that most don’t really think off, include for example earthquakes or diseases.
+Violent crimes against tourists and expats, however, are extremely rare and most are connected to shady businesses and the drug cartels.
+Other safety risks, that most don’t really think of, include for example earthquakes or diseases.